 Our Story: Stewarding Thoughtful Change to the Built Environment

-Today housing dominates the local news: the affordability crisis, the homeless emergency, and the demolition epidemic have left a mark on the lives of the public.
-Meetings on the topic reveal that the solutions involve overspending and are ineffectual.
+Today, housing dominates the local news: the affordability crisis, the homeless emergency and the demolition epidemic have left a mark on the lives of the public.
+Commonly discussed solutions often involve ineffectual overspending.
 The interest of large developers seem to lead the community away from frugal and thoughtful solutions, and taxpayers are often hit hard in the name of helping with housing.
-Politicians are sometimes not aware of what construction costs should be, and are unable to effect change to improve the crisis.
+Politicians are sometimes not aware of what construction costs should be, and are unable to affect change to improve the crisis.

-The foundation has precisely the tools to address these problems.
+The foundation has the tools to address these problems.
 All three issues revolve around housing which fits the focus of the founder.
 John McCulloch is an activist, real estate investor, entrepreneur, businessman, and an architectural designer who knows how to create quality homes for a reasonable cost.
-The foundation owns McCulloch’s design build which can make housing happen with speed and efficiency unmatchable by government.
+McCulloch Construction, the design and build firm operated by McCulloch, can create housing with speed and efficiency unmatchable by government.

 A Note From the Founder:

-The serendipity of being civically minded with the exact assortment of tools to address the main problems confronting our community led organically to the McCulloch Foundation.
+The serendipity of being civically minded, while possessing the tools necessary to address the main problems confronting our community led organically to the McCulloch Foundation.
 Through these tools, we are your best conduit for making a difference.
 Through us you will have the biggest impact for every dollar or hour that you give.
-We all share the dream that the world will be better for our time in it; McCulloch Foundation is your best way to make that dream a reality.
+We all share the dream that the world will be better for our time in it; through the McCulloch Foundation, you can make that dream a reality.

 We get results.

-We are tackling the three greatest challenges facing Oregonians today: the homeless emergency, the affordability crisis, and the demolition epidemic.
+We are tackling three of the greatest challenges facing Oregonians today: the homeless emergency, the affordability crisis, and the demolition epidemic.